mikaelho/tinysync/README.md

 Give the structure to tracker with a name, and it will be persisted, by default as YAML, to a file called _name_.yaml:

-    >>> conf = track(default_conf, 'example-config')
+    >>> conf = track(conf, 'example-config')

 If a file already exists, `conf` will now be the structure created based on the contents of the file.
-Otherwise, structure given to `track` - `default_conf` in the example - is used as the initial valie and saved to file.
+Otherwise, structure given to `track` - `conf`, here - is used as the initial value and saved to file.

 Use the object returned by `track` as you would have used the original structure to access and update it.